7 tips for smarter, cheaper imports

 7. Avoid being scammed

 It is becoming more common for business partners to only negotiate over a video conferencing tool.
-If you never physically meet the person you are in business with, it can be more difficult to vet your business partner.
+If you never physically meet the person you are in business with, it can be more difficult to check your business partner.
 Some suppliers are reliable, but KVK gets many complaints about importers who have been scammed by fake suppliers.
 Be extra vigilant when the economy takes a turn for the worse.
 If you prepay your purchase, you will always run the risk that your products may not be delivered.
-Discuss other forms of payment with your business partner.
+Discuss other forms of with your business partner.